 Things to do in Cordoba in 1 Day

 This part of the guide introduces the unmissable sites of Cordoba that can easily be seen in 1 Day.
-You can pack more attractions in your day, or keep a reasonably relaxed pace exploring these key sites.
+You can pack more attractions in your day or keep a reasonably relaxed pace exploring these key sites.
+This is what makes Cordoba one of the best places to visit in Spain – Mezquita draws you in, but the city continues to surprise you.

 Visit the Mezquita – Cordoba Mosque-Cathedral